 It is up to you to make sure your housing provider has your current contact details.
 This means if you move or get a new phone number you will need to notify your housing provider as soon as possible, in the same way as you do with your bank, Centrelink or other organisations you regularly deal with.

 At other times, you may be formally contacted and asked to provide further information to assist with your application.
 DCJ Housing or a participating community housing provider may send you a letter, SMS and/or email or phone you.
 In this instance, it is also up to you to respond when we contact you by the date required.

 If you do not respond when we contact you about your application, your application will be closed.
 This means you will be removed from the NSW Housing Register and will no longer receive offers of social housing.

 What do I do if my application is closed?

-You will need to contact FACS Housing or your community housing provider as soon as possible.
+You will need to contact DCJ Housing or your community housing provider as soon as possible.

 If your application is closed and you still wish to be considered for social housing, you will need to start the application process again.
 This means your waiting time starts again and the time you have waited before will not count.

 There are some situations where DCJ Housing or your community housing provider may agree to reopen your closed application.
 In these cases, we will restart your waiting time from the registration date of the closed application.
 For more information about the criteria for reopening an application, please refer to the Managing the NSW Housing Register Policy.